This topic describes implementation of high availability for Altoros Heartbeat for Pivotal Cloud Foundry (PCF) using an external load balancer.

 - UDP 8125

 TCP 2003 is the load balancer port for the Graphite endpoint.
-It is used to receive system metrics from PCF and external services sent by the collectd agent.
+It is used to receive component metrics from PCF and external services sent by the collectd agent.
 To implement high availability in your Altoros Heartbeat installation, configure your load balancer to accept these TCP connections and balance them across Heartbeat back ends.
-For information about getting back-end IP addresses for your configuration, see Finding Back-End IPs below.
-If high availability is not required, configure your collectd agent to send metrics to any back end as described in Installing collectd Add-on for PCF.
+For information about getting back end IP addresses for your configuration, see Find Back End IPs below.
+If high availability is not required, configure your collectd agent to send metrics to any back end as described in Installing collectd Add-On for PCF.

 health command to the TCP port and analyze the output, which can be